sensu/sensu-docs/content/sensu-core/2.0/reference/filters.md

 ### Handling events during “office hours” only

 This filter evaluates the event timestamp to determine if the event occurred between 9 AM and 5 PM UTC on a weekday.
-Remember that `action` equals to `allow`, so this is an inclusive filter.
+Remember that `action` is equal to `allow`, so this is an inclusive filter.
 If evaluation returns false, the event will not be handled.
 The [`when` attribute][2] could also be used to achieve the same result.